 Black Interfaith Fellowship

 This fellowship has been established in recognition of the systemic obstacles to Black leadership formation in many American religious communities, including Georgetown’s.
 It reflects Campus Ministry’s commitment to work together across our religious differences for racial justice, and its desire to uphold Black voices in leading our communities forward.

-Students who apply must commit to being on campus for Fall 2022 and Spring 2023 semesters (barring COVID-19 restrictions.)
 This fellowship takes place over a full academic year and is not compatible with plans to graduate early or study abroad.
+Fellows must commit to being on campus for both the fall and spring semesters.
+Preference will be given to sophomores and juniors.

 Fellows will gain: